Dannalg2004/Detecting-Premature-ventricular-contractions-PVCs-in-the-photoplethysmogram-PPG-/README.md

 </p>

-**<p align="justify">When using this resource, please cite the associated study, which is currently under review and is available at:** https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6079809.</p>
+**<p align="justify">When using this resource, please cite the associated study, which was published by Elsevier Ltd and the Biomedical Signal Processing and Control journal, and is available at: https://www.sciencedirect.com/science/article/pii/S1746809426011924.</p>

-**How to cite:** <p align="justify"> Argüello-Prada, Erick Javier and Bocanegra Aparicio, Santiago and Robles Bolívar, Arthur Yeray, A hierarchical rule-based algorithm for detecting premature ventricular contractions (PVCs) in the photoplethysmogram.
-Available at SSRN: https://ssrn.com/abstract=6079809 or http://dx.doi.org/10.2139/ssrn.6079809.</p>
+**How to cite:** <p align="justify"> E. J. Argüello-Prada, S. Bocanegra Aparicio, and A. Y. Robles Bolívar, “A hierarchical rule-based algorithm for detecting premature ventricular contractions (PVCs) in the photoplethysmogram,” Biomedical Signal Processing and Control, vol. 123, pt.
+B, Art. no. 110638, Sep.
+2026, doi: https://doi.org/10.1016/j.bspc.2026.110638. </p>

 ## **References**
 [1] S. Tseng, G. N. Kowlgi y C. V. DeSimone, “Management of premature ventricular complexes in the outpatient setting,” Mayo Clinic Proceedings, vol. 98, no. 7, pp. 1042–1053, julio 2023, doi: https://doi.rog/10.1016/j.mayocp.2023.01.021.